-VAT was introduced in Cyprus on the purchase of brand new property (since Cyprus’ accession to the EU in May 2004) and on the purchase of the land (from January 2018).
+VAT was introducedon the purchase of brand new property in Cyprus (since Cyprus’ accession to the EU in May 2004) and on the purchase of the land (from January 2018).
 The VAT rate is 19% and this is usually additional to the purchase price.

 The seller is obliged to collect the VAT from the buyer with every payment the latter makes towards the purchase price and then pay this to the relevant government body which is the VAT Department.